jerridan/shardVPN/README.md

 (see [Setting up the Key Pair](#setting-up-the-key-pair))

 ### Setting up AWS Credentials
-BlinkVPN uses Terraform to create, set up, and tear down the necessary AWS resources on which the VPN runs.
+ShardVPN uses Terraform to create, set up, and tear down the necessary AWS resources on which the VPN runs.
 Terraform can only operate with the resources on your account that you grant it access to.
 At this time, the following permissions are required:
  - AmazonS3FullAccess